-The best way to cook fresh fishes is to steam it.
-Steamed fish recipes are healthy, easy to prepare and extremely delicious.
-Pair it with a simple fermented bean paste gravy which is filled with umami.
+The best way to cook fresh fishes is by steaming them.
+Steamed fish are healthy, easy to prepare and extremely delicious.
+It is even more so when paired with a simple fermented bean paste gravy filled with umami.

-To create this dish, fermented bean paste or taucu from Taiwan, Singapore or Malaysia would be the best.
+To create this dish, fermented bean paste or taucu from Taiwan, Singapore or Malaysia are the best choices.
 Thailand's fermented bean paste is another close option.

-If you do are unable to find any of the suggested option, tweak this recipe by using miso, Korean doenjang or even black bean sauce.
+If you are unable to find any of the suggested options, tweak this recipe by using miso, Korean doenjang or even black bean sauce.
 The taste profile will be different from the actual dish but the suggested sauces will work fine with the recipe.

 In the video, I used Seabass but if you prefer other types of fishes, I would recommend that you choose white fish like cod, grouper, red snapper, trout or bream.
-Fishes like salmon can be used but it does have a stronger taste to it which might adjust the taste of the gravy.
+Fishes like salmon can be used but it does have a strong taste which might change the overall taste of the gravy.

-Instead of steaming the whole fish, you may steam fish fillet which will work the same.
-I enjoy steaming thick cod fillet which would work well with all steamed fish recipes such as Cantonese steamed fish or Teochew steamed fish.
+Instead of steaming a whole fish, you may steam fish fillets instead.
+I use thick cod fillets which work well with all steamed fish recipes such as Cantonese steamed fish or Teochew steamed fish.

-If you want the dish with more gravy, feel free to add some water and even corn flour/water mixture to thicken the gravy.
-In any case, I bet you will love this quick and easy dish.
+If you want the dish with more gravy, feel free to add some water and some corn flour/water mixture to thicken it.
+In any case, I bet you will love this quick and simple dish.

-I especially enjoy it as the aromatics in this dish definitely tantalizes the taste buds and perks the appetite.
-To get to reach the full aroma of the dish, do stir-fry the ingredients until fragrant.
-Hence, low to medium heat is highly recommended.
+I especially enjoy it as the aromatics in this dish definitely tantalize the taste buds and perk the appetite.
+To get to reach the full aroma of the dish, do stir-fry the ingredients over low to medium heat until fragrant.